Merger Tree-based Galaxy Matching: A Comparative Study Across Different Resolutions: Discussion

 We have demonstrated that the subhalo in our matching catalog have nearly identical peculiar velocities, as well as similar DM masses and velocity dispersions in the high-resolution simulation, TNG100-1 and TNG50-1, and its low-resolution counterpart, TNG100-2 and TNG50-2 (see Sections \ref{sec:matching} and \ref{sec:result_halo}).
 In this section, we further test our matching algorithm by tracking the DM particles of the matching subhalo pairs.
 Although we only identify the matching pairs based only on the positions of subhalos along their evolution histories (see Sections \ref{sec:matching}), it is expected that DM particles in these subhalo pairs indeed come from the same Lagrangian patch in the initial conditions.
 We trace each DM particle of the subhalo in TNG100-1 back to the initial condition at $z=127$, and locate the corresponding particles by finding the nearest particles in position in the initial condition of TNG100-2.
 Finally, we check whether these corresponding particles indeed belong to the matched TNG100-2 subhalo in our matching catalog.

-In Figure \ref{fig:predict_verif}, we present the fraction of DM particles in a TNG100-1 subhalo that have corresponding particles inside its matching subhalo in TNG100-2.
-For the practical purpose, we limit our investigation to a subset of 30,000 subhalos.
+In the left panels of Figure \ref{fig:predict_verif}, we present the fraction of DM particles in a TNG100-1 subhalo that have corresponding particles inside its matching subhalo in TNG100-2.
+For the practical purpose, we limit our investigation to a subset of \my{50,000} subhalos.
 The fractions are plotted against the smaller of the two DM masses of each matched subhalo pair.
 For each matched pair of subhalos, we take the DM mass that is smaller and use that value for the plot.
-On average, a TNG100-1 subhalo shares 70\% of its DM particles with its counterpart halo in TNG100-2.
-Moreover, only 0.017\% of the subset have a fraction of 0.0, indicating that the two matched pairs originated from completely unrelated patches in the initial conditions, while 0.785\% of the subset have a fraction below 0.3.
+On average, a TNG100-1 subhalo shares 70\% of its DM particles with its counterpart halo in TNG100-2. \my{Based on the fractions of the pairs from the catalog provided by the TNG Collaboration, we consider pairs with a fraction below 0.4 to be insufficient for matching (see Figure \ref{fig:predict_verif_dmo}).}